How to Create a Profitable Patio SpaceLast updated on 6/08/2021

 - Offer plenty of shade by using umbrellas or deck covers

-- Place fans along the roof line to encourage airflow and keep guests cool
+- Place fans along the roofline to boost airflow and keep guests cool

-- Implement an evacuation plan in case of dangerous or extreme weather
+- Prepare an evacuation plan in case of dangerous or extreme weather

 The weather can be difficult to predict in the spring and summer months, so if you’re offering outdoor seating, you should be prepared for every situation.

-Similar to inclement weather, pests are inevitable.
-It’s important to prevent, prepare, and react quickly to avoid dangerous or unsanitary situations.
+Pests can be detrimental to your business, so it’s important to prevent, prepare, and react quickly to avoid dangerous or unsanitary situations.
 Unlike your indoor dining area, you must be wary of more than just mice and ants when seating guests outdoors.
-Common outdoor pests include birds, flying insects, gnats, squirrels, and even stray or wild animals.
+Common outdoor pests include the following:

 Bugs are attracted to sugars and sweets, which can make your outdoor bar especially susceptible to an invasion.
 Stay diligent with your cleaning routine when it comes to spilled drinks or ingredients.
 Ensure fresh fruit is stored away in containers with secure lids, and keep juices covered when possible.
 If that’s not enough, equip your bar with the proper bug zappers or sprays to rid your patio of bees, wasps, mosquitoes, and flies.

 Animals may be attracted to the smell of food, whether it’s being cooked outside or simply served to a guest.
-They may start encroaching on your dining area in hopes of finding food scraps or trash.
 Be quick to clear away uneaten food after guests have gone and sweep the floors for fallen debris.
 If animals become a continuous problem, call a reputable pest control company to discuss your options.

 Here are a few tips for creating the right atmosphere for your patio:

-- Create a secluded, private space by separating your patio from the public with a fence, planters, or dividers
+- Create a secluded, private space by separating your patio from the public with portable fences, planters, or dividers

 - Keep your patio dining area away from crowded areas to create a quieter, more intimate setting